defold/doc/docs/en/manuals/input-gamepads.md

 ```

 ## Gamepads settings file
-On Windows, only XBox 360 controllers are currently supported.
-To hook up your 360 controller to your Windows machine, make sure it is setup correctly.
-See http://www.wikihow.com/Use-Your-Xbox-360-Controller-for-Windows

 Gamepad input setup uses a separate mapping file for each hardware gamepad type.
 Gamepad mappings for specific hardware gamepads are set in a *gamepads* file.
 Defold ships with a built-in gamepads file with settings for common gamepads:

 ![Gamepad settings](images/input/gamepads.png){srcset="images/input/gamepads@2x.png 2x"}